pymupdf/PyMuPDF/docs/document.rst

 ======================================= ==========================================================
 **Method / Attribute**                  **Short Description**
 ======================================= ==========================================================
-:meth:`Document.authenticate`           gain access to an encrypted document :meth:`Document.can_save_incrementally` check if incremental save is possible :meth:`Document.chapterPageCount`       number of pages in chapter
+:meth:`Document.addLayerConfig`         PDF only: make new optional content configuration :meth:`Document.addOCG`                 PDF only: add new optional content group :meth:`Document.authenticate`           gain access to an encrypted document :meth:`Document.can_save_incrementally` check if incremental save is possible :meth:`Document.chapterPageCount`       number of pages in chapter